 Korea has a large pool of conscientious and highly-educated workers.
-Female employees are especially strong candidates, given their educational achievements, language abilities, and the prevalence of traditional Korean cultural attitudes toward female employees (which have historically prevented them from progressing as quickly as they would in a U.S. company).
+Female employees are especially strong candidates, given their educational achievements, language abilities, and the prevalence of traditional Korean cultural attitudes toward female employees (which have historically prevented women from progressing as quickly as they would in a U.S. company).

-Due to differences in U.S. and Korean employment practices, CS Korea recommends consulting Korean employment agencies before hiring.
+Due to differences in U.S. and Korean employment practices, CS Korea recommends consulting with Korean employment agencies before hiring.

 Franchisors interested in this market should take into consideration the following: